zoeludena/SeeRiseWebsite/index.md

 <div markdown="1" style="color: darkblue;">
   SSPs are scenarios used in climate research to describe different ways society might develop in the future.
 So... what affects greenhouse gas emissions and how vulnerable are we to climate change?
 They're narratives that combine social, economic, and technological trends without including the climate policies themselves — policies are added on top of SSPs in modeling.

-  They're commonly used with climate models to predict possible futures for things like: Global temperature rise, sea level rise, extreme weather, and economic and social impacts.
+  They're commonly used with climate models to predict possible futures for things like: global temperature rise, sea level rise, extreme weather, and economic and social impacts.

   The SSPs we talk about are: